AsteroidHunter/replicatingAlexNet/README.md

 <div style="text-align: center; width: 100%; display: inline-block;">
 <p style="max-width: 300px; margin: 0 auto; text-align: justify;">

 **Table 1.** Table comparing the top-1 and top-5 percentage errors between the original paper and this replication.
-These values were computed using the *ten-patch prediction averaging* method described in $\large{\S}$4.1 of the paper.
+These values were computed using the *ten-patch prediction averaging* method described in section 4.1 of the paper.
 The code can be found in the script titled `val_acc_multi.py`.

 </p>
 </div>